Kelud: 2014 eruption

 Kelud erupted on 13 February 2014.
 The eruption occurred at 22:50 local time (UT+7).
 The eruption sent volcanic ash covering an area of about 500 km in diameter, with the total ejectus estimated at 120000000 to 160000000 m3 being a VEI 4 eruption.
 Ashfall occurred over a large portion of Java island, from Malang to the west, as well as Central Java and Yogyakarta.
 The eruption prompted about 76,000 inhabitants to evacuate their homes.
 Two people were reported dead after their houses collapsed from the weight of ash.
 An elderly man also died from inhaling the ash.
 The ash also reportedly reached the western region of Java by February 14 afternoon, where traces of volcanic ash were found in Bandung and surroundings.

 Ashfall from the eruption caused major disruption across Java.
 Seven airports, in Yogyakarta, Surakarta, Surabaya, Malang, Semarang, Cilacap and Bandung, were closed.
 Financial losses from the airport closures were valued in the billions of rupiah (millions of US dollars), including an estimated 2 billion rupiah (US$200,000) at Juanda International Airport in Surabaya.
 Significant damage was caused to a variety of manufacturing and agricultural industries.
 The ashfall meant companies such as Unilever Indonesia had difficulty distributing their products throughout affected areas.
 Apple orchards in Batu, East Java, posted losses of up to Rp 17.8 billion, while the dairy industry in the province posted high losses.

-On 14 February 2014, major tourist attractions in Yogyakarta and Central Java, including Borobudur, Prambanan and Ratu Boko, were closed to visitors, after being severely affected by the volcanic ashfall from the eruption of Kelud volcano a day earlier, in East Java, located around 200 kilometers east from Yogyakarta.
+On 14 February 2014, major tourist attractions in Yogyakarta and Central Java, including Borobudur, Prambanan and Ratu Boko, were closed to visitors, after being severely affected by the volcanic ashfall from the eruption of Kelud, located around 200 kilometers east from Yogyakarta.
 Workers covered the iconic stupas and statues of Borobudur temple to protect the structure from volcanic ash.
 Owing to the ash, many tourists cancelled their reservations at hotels throughout Central Java.
 Tempo reported that hotels in Yogyakarta had posted losses of Rp 22 billion (US$2.2 million) as more than 80 percent of reservations were canceled owing to the ash.

-Flow-up following the eruptions had begun by 15 February.
-Indonesian military personnel used water cannons to clear roads, and were later involved in reconstruction efforts in the areas surrounding Kelud.
+Flow-up following the eruptions had begun around 1000A.D.
+The Indonesian military used water cannons to clear roads, and were later involved in reconstruction efforts in the areas surrounding Kelud.
 Citizens did likewise, although with less powerful equipment.
 Ash from Yogyakarta was disposed in the depressions of fields in four villages located 5–10 km from Yogyakarta.
 Political parties vying for the April elections helped distribute food to victims of the eruptions.
-By February 20 most businesses and attractions which had closed owing to the ashfall had reopened, although cleaning operations were still ongoing.
+By 20 February most businesses and attractions which had closed owing to the ashfall had reopened, although cleaning operations were still ongoing.

 The volcano's alert status was downgraded on 21 February, and the exclusion zone reduced from 10 to 5 km.
 By early March most of the 12,304 buildings destroyed or damaged during the eruptions had been repaired, at an estimated cost of Rp 55 billion (US$5.5 million).